Ham comes in all shapes and sizes.

 The price somewhat depends on the variety of the ham, and there are several different types of prosciutto.
-Perhaps the most famous of these is prosciutto di Parma which has a protected designation of origin (POD).
+Perhaps the most famous of these is prosciutto di Parma which has a protected designation of origin (PDO).

 How is Prosciutto Made?